SwissalpS/replacer/README.md

 # Chat Commands

-* /replacer (audio|chat) (1|0) toggles chat messages for advanced users.
+* /replacer (audio|chat) (1|0)
+  Toggles chat messages for advanced users.
 Also allows muting sounds.
   This command also accepts variants of "on"/"off" words in several languages.
+* /replacer title <some string>
+  Sets the description of currently wielded replacer to <some string>.
+  This title persists when changing other settings of the tool.
+* /replacer help TODO: output usage help of tool and chat commands.
+* /replacer version
+  Outputs current version of replacer mod to chat.
 * /place_all [dry-run][ move_player][ no_support_node][ [<include pattern1>] ... [ <include patternN>]]
   This is only available to players with **priv** priv and only in development mode.
 [Read the comments in (test.lua)](test.lua)